ehamon/bitwarden2lastpass/README.md

            detect the last bitwarden exxport file in the current directory and convert it to a compatible lastpass export file.
            (same to 'bitwarden2lastpass.py -d .')
     bitwarden2lastpass.py -d <directory>
-           detect the last bitwarden exxport file in the directory <directory> and convert it to a compatible lastpass export file. bitwarden2lastpass.py -i <export-bitwarden-file>
+           detect the last bitwarden export file in the directory <directory> and convert it to a compatible lastpass export file. bitwarden2lastpass.py -i <export-bitwarden-file>
            convert <export-bitwarden-file> to a compatible lastpass export file, in the same directory. bitwarden2lastpass.py -i <export-bitwarden-file> -o <export-lastpass-file>